-\ The standard of evidence used throughout the University disciplinary proceedings (student or employee) is the preponderance of the evidence.
-The preponderance of the evidence means such evidence (testimonials; documents (emails/screenshots/etc.); photos? evidence; be shown is more likely than not to have occurred
+The standard of evidence used throughout the University disciplinary proceedings (student or employee) is the preponderance of the evidence.
+The preponderance of the evidence means such evidence (testimonials; documents (emails/screenshots/etc.); photos; physical evidence, etc) that, when considered and compared with that opposed to it, is more convincing, creating the belief that what is sought to be shown is more likely than not to have occurred.

-Adelphi University One South Avenue, Garden City, NY 11530 516,877,3511
+Adelphi University | One South Avenue, Garden City, NY 11530 | 516,877,3511